yssource/crp/src/idioms/closures.md

 the next most restrictive, followed by `Fn`, and then actual function pointers, whose types are written with a lowercase `fn`.

-In both C++ it is also possible to pass references or pointers to closures.
+In both C++ and Rust, it is also possible to pass references or pointers to closures.
 In the following example, the closure is in dynamically allocated storage in both C++ and in Rust.